miroapp/app-examples/CONTRIBUTING.md

 If you're interested in solving an issue in a repository, start by scanning through it's exisiting issues to find one that you're interested in working on.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes

+Most of the changes you will make in this repository will be added to the [examples](/examples/) folder.
+Here you'll different app examples located under their own directories.
+To add a new example, start by adding a new folder with all the necessary files to run your app.

+> Don't forget to add a descriptive README file so others will know what to expect when looking at your example.
+>
+> Some important things to mention in your README might include:
+>
+> - Getting started
+> - Folder strucutre
+> - About the app
+> - How to get in contact with you for support

+**Before making changes, read the [tooling](#tooling) to make sure you have the right tools installed.**

 #### Make changes locally